digitranslab/jumpstart/docs/versioned_docs/version-3.0.0-LTS/org-management/licensing/cloud.md

 - The subscription tab displays a subscription overview card summarizing your current plan.
 Locate the **Upgrade** button in the lower left corner and click on it.
 - A modal window will appear.
 Enter the desired number of builder and end user seats, then click the **Upgrade** button within the modal.
 - You'll be directed to a payment gateway.
 Provide your payment details and finalize the purchase.
-- Upon successful payment, you'll return to the ToolJet subscription tab.
+- Upon successful payment, you'll return to the JumpStart subscription tab.
 A success message will display, and your subscription overview card will update shortly to reflect your new plan.

 <div style={{textAlign: 'center'}}>